otto-torino/django-baton/README.md

 Django Baton can provide you AI assistance in the admin interface: translations, summarizations, corrections and image generation.
 You can choose which model to use for each functionality, please note that different models have different prices, see [Baton site](https://www.baton.sqrt64.it).

+Django Baton supports native fields (input, textarea) and ckeditor (django-ckeditor package) by default, but provides hooks you can use to add support to any other wysiwyg editor, read more in the [AI](#baton-ai) section.

 #### Available models

 You can configure your preferred model for each functionality, you may choose between the following: